hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 yarn add @fortawesome/free-regular-svg-icons
 ```

-Now we have to import the icon that we want to use and put it in our button
+- Import the icon that you want and add it in the button

 ``` javascript
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome'